Nexfinity/CakeyBot-Wiki/en/feature/social-feeds.md

 Cakey Bot has the ability to send live updates and notifications to specific channels using web hooks.
 While Cakey Bot only supports a few official sources, you can suggest less-common feeds for us to look into adding though!
 You can set up these feeds via the "Social Feeds" page on the [web dashboard](https://cakey.bot/dashboard).

+> **Note:** Non-premium servers are limited to **1 enabled feed** for each of Twitch, YouTube, and RSS.
+Reddit feeds require a [premium subscription](https://cakey.bot/premium) entirely (see below).
+Upgrading to premium removes these caps.
+{.is-info}

+> **Note:** This page covers Twitch live-stream notifications only.
+For full Twitch event integration including subscriber/follower/donation events, see the [Twitch Integration](/en/integrations/twitch) page.
+{.is-info}

 # Setup/Add Feeds

 1. Login to our [web dashboard](https://cakey.bot/dashboard).